LowerTriangularMatrices

 julia> for j in 1:m, i in j:n ij += 1 L[ij] = i+j end

 which loops over all lower triangle entries of L::LowerTriangularArray and the single index ij is simply counted up.
 However, one could also use [i, j] as indices in the loop body or to perform any calculation (i+j here).
-An iterator over all entries in the lower triangle can be created by

 The setindex! functionality of matrixes will throw a BoundsError when trying to write into the upper triangle of a LowerTriangularArray, for example